F1-C0D3/gencot/README.md

 which are located in `G/gencot/bin` (by adding this directory to the command search path or by specifying the path when the command is invoked).

 Note that this only builds the Gencot tool.
-If you also want to use the Cogent compiler you have to go to `G/gencot/cogent` and build it according to the description there.
+If you also want to use the Cogent compiler you have to go to `G/gencot/cogent` and build it as described there.
+For full support of all Gencot features build it using

+        make INSTALL_FLAGS='--flags="+builtin-arrays -docgent -refinement-types -haskell-backend"'

 A quick check whether the installation was successful can be done as follows: